phpearth/docs/intro/install/windows-build.md

 # Building PHP on Windows

-Follow the turorial on the [PHP wiki](https://wiki.php.net/internals/windows/stepbystepbuild_sdk_2).
+Follow the tutorial on the [PHP wiki](https://wiki.php.net/internals/windows/stepbystepbuild_sdk_2).